Support feminist crisis response around the world

 Disaster response needs a feminist and grassroots approach

-Our Crisis Fund has supported partners during health crises, including COVID-19; political upheavals; and in the wake of natural disasters.
-Since establishing a standing Crisis Fund in 2014, we have awarded $6.5 million to 236 organizations responding to crisis in 60 countries.
+Our approach fills a critical gap in the humanitarian aid ecosystem by putting flexible, core support funding directly in the hands of local women-led and feminist organizations in the aftermath of crises.
+Our Crisis Fund has supported partners during health crises, including COVID-19; political upheavals; and in the wake of natural disasters among many other crises that are not in the headlines.
+Since its establishment in 2014, we have awarded more than $12 million to 327 organizations responding to crisis in 70 countries.

 Shifting more power, resources, and autonomy to the people and communities leading the way.